What is Bile Reflux

 • Bile Reflux: A keto diet may help manage bile reflux by encouraging the production of more stomach acid.

-• Gastritis: Keto-friendly foods have anti-inflammatory properties that can soothe inflammation caused by gastritis.
+• Gastritis: Many keto-friendly foods have anti-inflammatory properties that can soothe inflammation caused by gastritis.

-• Digestion: Prioritizing high-quality fats and lean proteins over processed carbs can make digestion easier on your gut.
+• Digestion: Prioritizing high-quality fats and lean proteins over processed carbs can make digestion more accessible to your gut.

 Impact Of Intermittent Fasting On Gut Health